andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 The process begins with a `Blob` made up of `Bead`s in an idealised spherical geometry with radius of 0.1 Angstrom and a number of beads defined by the size of the `Host`.
 The `Blob` is placed at the centroid of the `Host`.
 Over 100 steps, the position of each `Bead` in the `Blob` is translated outwards in small increments until the maximum diameter of the `Host` is reached.
 If at any point a `Bead` is within contact distance (bead radii + atom radii) of a `Host` atom, it is no longer moved in following steps and added to the `Pore` class (a subset of beads in the initial `Blob`).
 The output of the calculation is an `InflationResult`, which contains the `Blob` and `Pore` for futher analysis.

-A `Blob` provides pathways out of the molecule, which we analyse, by clustering the points (simple `MeanShift` usage from `sklearn`), to find the windows of the `Host`.
+A `Blob` provides pathways out of the molecule, which we analyse, by clustering the points (`MeanShift` usage from `sklearn`), to find the windows of the `Host`.
 This process is currently limited (see below) and **pyWindow** is recommended!
 Regardless, the visualisation of the pathways, and collection of those coordinates, may be useful.
 This figure shows the inflation of the blob in CC3:

 ![blob inside CC3](/assets/cc3blob.png)